-- Identify other health science professions that participate in the patient's total health care. - Identify various settings involved in the delivery of health care. - Discuss the reimbursement/payment options for health care services. - Discuss the role and value of a mission statement to the operation of an institution. - Describe relationships and interdependencies of departments within a health care institution. - Discuss the responsibilities and relationships of all personnel in the radiology department. - Differentiate between quality improvement/management, quality assurance and quality control. - Differentiate among accreditation types. - Define credentialing, certification, registration, licensure and regulations. - Discuss career opportunities and advancement for the radiographer. - Identify the benefits of continuing education as related to improved patient care and professional enhancement.
+- Identify other health science professions that participate in the patient's total health care. - Identify various settings involved in the delivery of health care. - Discuss the reimbursement/payment options for health care services. - Discuss the role and value of a mission statement to the operation of an institution. - Describe relationships and interdependencies of departments within a health care institution. - Discuss the responsibilities and relationships of all personnel in the radiology department. - Differentiate between accreditation types. - Identify state and federal regulatory agencies. - Define credentialing, national certification and registration and state licensure. - Describe the types, purposes and functions of professional organizations. - Discuss career opportunities and advancement for the radiographer. - Identify the benefits of continuing education as related to improved patient care and professional enhancement.